majura321/majura321/README.md

 - 👀 I’m interested in intelligence
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python
-- 📫 How to reach me daudi@merakiapps.co.tz
+- 📫 How to reach me majuradaudi7@gmail.com

 <!---
 majura321/majura321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.